jharwell/sierra/docs/src/plugins/expdef/argos-postproc.rst

 ..
 SPDX-License-Identifier:  MIT

-The provided ``--expdef-template`` will look like this when populated within :ref:`usage/run-time-tree`:
+The provided :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` will look like this when populated within :ref:`usage/run-time-tree`:

 .. code-block:: XML